EBSD

 Step 3: Analyze

-Several powerful post-processing analysis techniques are possible with EBSD.
-EBSD maps can be generated from the raw data to provide information on the orientation, phase distribution, grain size and shape, grain boundary structure, and local deformation of crystallographic microstructures.
-This information helps users visualize, characterize, understand, and communicate the details of their material’s microstructure.
+EBSD can utilize various powerful post-processing analysis techniques.
+EDAX OIM Analysis™ is the premier microstructural visualization and analysis tool for interrogating and understanding electron EBSD mapping data.
+EBSD maps can be generated from raw data to provide details about orientation, phase distribution, grain size and shape, grain boundary structure, and local deformation of crystallographic microstructures.
+This information helps users visualize, characterize, understand, and communicate the details of their material's microstructure.

 Visit EDAX.com for more information on EBSD analysis software.